Natal kicks of compact objects: Acknowledgements

 \section{Acknowledgements}

 The authors thank Paul Disberg, Ryosuke Hirai, and Steinn Sigurdsson for their insights, and especially Andrei Igoshev for many discussions and comments at the early stage of the project.
+We also thank the referee for useful comments and suggestions.
 IM acknowledges support from the Australian Research Council (ARC) Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE230100016.
 The work of IM was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.